-- (a) It is unlawful for any City Official to be financially interested in any contract made by them in their official capacity. - (b) It is unlawful for any contract to be made by the City Council or any board or commission established by the City Council if any individual member of the body has a financial interest in the contract. - (c) For purposes of the prohibitions set forth above in subsections (a) and (b), the term financial interest means any interest, other than a remote interest as prescribed in California Government Code section 1091 or a non-interest prescribed in California Government Code section 1091.5, which would prevent the City Officials involved from exercising absolute loyalty and undivided allegiance to the best interests of the City.
+- (a) It is unlawful for any City Official to be financially interested in any contract made by them in their official capacity. - (b) It is unlawful for any contract to be made by the City Council or any board or commission established by the City Council if any individual member of the body has a financial interest in the contract.

-(d) Any City Official with a remote interest in a prospective contract of the City must disclose the existence of the remote interest to the body of the board which the City Official is a member if that board has any role in creating, negotiating, reviewing, or approving the contract; and the

-City Official must abstain from influencing or participating in the creation, negotiation, review, or approval of the contract.
+- (c) For purposes of the prohibitions set forth above in subsections (a) and (b), the term financial interest means any interest, other than a remote interest as prescribed in California Government Code section 1091 or a non-interest prescribed in California Government Code section 1091.5, which would prevent the City Officials involved from exercising absolute loyalty and undivided allegiance to the best interests of the City. - (d)(c) Any City Official with a remote interest in a prospective contract of the City must disclose the existence of the remote interest to the body of the board which the City Official is a member if that board has any role in creating, negotiating, reviewing, or approving the contract; and the City Official must abstain from influencing or participating in the creation, negotiation, review, or approval of the contract. - (d) This section shall be interpreted in a manner that is consistent with California Government Code sections 1090 through 1099.
+In this regard, these provisions of state law are hereby adopted by reference and incorporated into the City of San Diego Ethics Ordinance as if fully set forth herein.